UniMath/agda-unimath/src/metric-spaces/indexed-sums-metric-spaces.lagda.md

   (P : type-Set A → Metric-Space lp lp') where

-  is-locally-constant-base-point-indexed-sum-Metric-Space :
+  is-locally-constant-map-base-point-indexed-sum-Metric-Space :
     is-locally-constant-map-Metric-Space
       ( indexed-sum-Metric-Space A P)
       ( metric-space-discrete-metric-space-Set A)
-      ( base-point-indexed-sum-Metric-Space A P) is-locally-constant-base-point-indexed-sum-Metric-Space x y =
+      ( base-point-indexed-sum-Metric-Space A P) is-locally-constant-map-base-point-indexed-sum-Metric-Space x y =
     elim-exists
       ( Id-Prop
         ( A)